tcpipuk/mcp-server/README.md

 # MCP Server

-A server that lets AI assistants like Claude safely use external tools - like running Python code or accessing websites.
-It processes data to make it easier for AI to understand, and provides helpful error messages when things go wrong, so bots are more empowered to solve their own problems.
+Give your AI assistants the power to help you more effectively.
+This server lets them safely run code, access websites, and process data - with clear feedback about what's happening and helpful error messages when things go wrong.

 1. [🛠️ What tools does this server offer?](#️-what-tools-does-this-server-offer)
 2. [🏎️ How can I run it?](#️-how-can-i-run-it)